 It is important for the long term financial stability of both the Integration Joint Board and of the parent bodies that sufficient usable funds are held in reserve to manage unanticipated pressures from year to year.

-Implications for Health and So cial Care Partnership: Reference to National Health & Wellbeing Outcome(s): None.
+Implications for Health and Social Care Partnership:

+Reference to National Health & Wellbeing Outcome: None.

 Personnel: None.

 Carers: None.

 Provider Organisations: None.

-Familities Name Equalities: None.
-Egiror Sootland Compliance None.
+Equalities: None.

+-

 Fairer Scotland Compliance: None.

+•

-Financial: In accordance with the Integration Joint Board's Reserves Policy, approved in December 2016, it is recommended that the IJB holds sufficient funds in reserve to manage unanticipated pressures from year to year.
+Financial: In accordance with the Integration Joint Board's Reserves Policy, approved in March 2025, it is recommended that the IJB holds sufficient funds in reserve to manage unanticipated pressures from year to year.
 Reserves must be reviewed on an annual basis to support budget planning and delivery of the service plan strategy.
 The IJB Reserve Policy recommends holding general reserves which equates to 2% of net expenditure.
-The Medium-Term Financial Outlook also recommends a target of 2% to be achieved over the medium term.
+The Medium Term Financial Outlook also recommends a target of 2% to be achieved over the medium term.

 Legal: None.

 Economic Impact: None.

 Sustainability: Holding General Reserves significantly below the 2% target level represents a significant risk to the IJB.
-Reserves is a key component of the IJB's funding strate General Reserves are not held to meet any specific liab and offer the IJB some flexibility to deal with unforeseer events or emergencies.
-It is also important for the long-term financial stability and the sustainability of the IJB the sufficient General Reserves are held in reserve to manaunanticipated pressures from year to year.
-This report recommends the re-distribution of earmarked reserves to General Reserves to increase the provision available to support the IJB over the medium term. nat age - cappert and top of or and modificant comm Sustainable Procurement and Article 19: None.
+Reserves is a key component of the IJB's funding strategy.
+General Reserves are not held to meet any specific liability and offer the IJB some flexibility to deal with unforeseen events or emergencies.
+It is also important for the long-term financial stability and the sustainability of the IJB that sufficient General Reserves are held in reserve to manage unanticipated pressures from year to year.
+This report recommends the transfer of the planned underspend as a result of budget smoothing to General Reserves to increase the provision available to support the IJB over the medium term.
+Sustainable Procurement and Article 19: None.
 Risk Implications: It is important that sufficient usable funds are held in reserve to manage unanticipated pressures from year to year.
-Holding General Reserves significantly below the target level represents a significant risk to the IJB.
-However, it is recognised that this will not always be possible to secure and is subject to the financial position the IJB each year.
+Holding General Reserves significantly below the 2% target level represents a significant risk to the IJB.
+However, it is recognised that this will not always be possible to secure and is subject to the financial position of the IJB each year.
 The IJB will continue to work towards the target of 2% where this can be delivered within the financial position.
-2% n of Implications for Glasgow City Council: None.
+Implications for Glasgow City Council: None.
 Implications for NHS Greater Glasgow & Clyde: None.
-D D Direction Required to Council, Health Board or Both Direction to: 1.
-No Direction Required □ 1.
-No Direction Required2.
-Glasgow City Council 3.
-NHS Greater Glasgow & C • 4.
-Glasgow City Council and NHS Greater Glasgow & Clyde